-Anyone who suspects a student to be missing should report their concern to the Residence Life staff or designated Student Affairs professionals.
+Anyone who suspects a student to be missing should report their concern to the Student Affairs.
 All reports made to the College will be followed up with an immediate investigation once a student has been missing for 24 hours.
 Depending on the circumstances presented to College officials, parents of a missing student will be notified.
 In the event that parental notification is necessary, the Dean of Students or designee will place the call.